Are you a business owner or self-employed person? Or looking to start your own business?

 This might be an opportunity to consider creative solutions like split family policies to help reduce the bottom line premiums amounts.

 Assess health coverage needs and policy options on the open market as well as employer sponsored options and make a decision that makes sense.
 It’s alright to change health insurance plans at any time also.

 Don’t let health insurance become an afterthought.
 If you aren’t sure where to look for self-employed health insurance, let a professional help you.
-Book a FREE 15-minute health insurance consultation with me today.
+Book a 15-minute health insurance consultation with me today.